Quick Deploy offers a quick way to get started with the Citrix Virtual Apps and Desktops service.

 - In Quick Deploy, you create a catalog.

-- In Full Configuration, you create a machine catalog.
+- In Full Configuration or Web Studio, you create a machine catalog.
 In practice, it is often referred to as simply catalog.

 - Resource location and Cloud Connectors.